 While the risks of each instance of Shadow IT are specific to the software’s capabilities, overtime, we can extrapolate many commonly seen risks.

 The undeniable truth of Shadow IT is once you discover it, you also have a second problem, a big visibility gap.
 Whether it’s devices on a network you cannot account for or an inability to answer basic questions like, “What Chrome extensions are installed that only appear on a single device?” a lack of sight is what creates the opportunity for Shadow IT to emerge unchecked.
-If you can’t see that, what else are you missing?
+If you don’t know what devices your employees are logging into your systems with and can’t see what they’re doing, what else are you missing?

 Much of Shadow-IT comes from employee ignorance that other solutions are available.
 Instead of leveraging economies of scale and getting a great deal on two screen-sharing platforms, your company has twenty (that you know of).
 Many of these products rely on network effects to provide their value; everyone needs to be using the solution for it to be valuable.
 An excellent example of this is Slack.
 These software silos eventually lead to data silos, as each service looking to be “sticky” foists proprietary formats and lacks interoperability.
 The result is employees cannot share information with their colleagues, while the lack of consistent processes and integrated workflows can impact data governance and operational cost-efficiency.

 These costs feel small at first but can add up, especially when a company starts to grow quickly (and acquire other businesses).

 More “stuff” (software, services, device) means more stuff to attack.
 The Attacker’s Advantage and the Defender’s Dilemma tells us that it takes just one poor decision to create an opportunity for an attacker to subvert millions of dollars of intentional defense.
 It’s an unfair playing field, and Shadow IT tilts the tables even further in the direction of the bad guys.